Anusha-raju/MNIST/README.md

 The testing script `test_model.py` performs the following checks:

-1. Validates the input shape of the model.
+1. Validates the model's input shape to ensure it matches (28, 28, 1).
-2. Validates the output shape of the model.
+2. Validates the model's output shape to ensure it matches (10,) for digit classification.
-3. Checks that the model has fewer than 100,000 parameters.
+3. Checks that the model has fewer than 25,000 parameters.
-4. Evaluates the model's accuracy and ensures it is above 80%.
+4. Evaluates the model's accuracy on the test set, ensuring it exceeds 95%.
+5. Verifies the model's accuracy on the training set is above 95%.
+6. Ensures the test loss is below 0.5 to avoid overfitting.
+7. Compares the training and test accuracies to check for overfitting.
+8. Confirms that model predictions are consistent for the same input.
+9. Measures prediction time for 10 samples, ensuring it’s under 1 second.
+10. Monitors the model's memory usage, ensuring it’s below 1 GB.

 ### Running the Testing Script